hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 * `nested_hv_enabled` - (Optional) Enable nested hardware virtualization on the virtual machine, facilitating nested virtualization in the guest operating system.
 Default: `false`.

+* `sata_controller_count` - (Optional) The number of SATA controllers that the virtual machine.
+This directly affects the number of disks you can add to the virtual machine and the maximum disk unit number.
+Note that lowering this value does not remove controllers.
+Default: `0`.

+* `scsi_controller_count` - (Optional) The number of SCSI controllers on the virtual machine.
+This setting directly affects the number of disks you can add to the virtual machine and the maximum disk unit number.
+Note that lowering this value does not remove controllers.
+Default: `1`.

 * `shutdown_wait_timeout` - (Optional) The amount of time, in minutes, to wait for a graceful guest shutdown when making necessary updates to the virtual machine.
 If `force_power_off` is set to `true`, the virtual machine will be forced to power-off after the timeout, otherwise an error is returned.
 Default: `3` minutes.

 * `swap_placement_policy` - (Optional) The swap file placement policy for the virtual machine.
 One of `inherit`, `hostLocal`, or `vmDirectory`.
 Default: `inherit`.